 - 3.5″ Deck Screws

-We made a quick stop by Home Depot to pick up our lumber and chose to go with plain old untreated 2×10 construction lumber.
-It is cheap, contains no unwanted chemicals, and (supposedly) should last at least 5-7 years in a dry climate like ours.
+For lumber we chose to go with untreated 2″ x 10″ construction lumber.
+It’s cheap, contains no unwanted chemicals, and (supposedly) should last at least 5-7 years in a dry climate like ours.
 (The longevity of untreated lumber for raised garden beds really depends on climate – in wetter climates the wood may only last for a few years, whereas in the driest of climates they could hold up for 10+ years.)